Landfall

 Our real competition is the out-of-state storm chaser, not the Raleigh guys.
 Does this help?

 Yes.
 The chasers win on speed and on canvassing.
-The receptionist answers in seconds at any hour.
-The photo-to-estimate flow lets your estimator keep up without hiring.
+The receptionist answers in seconds at any hour and qualifies leads immediately so your estimators are working the best prospects first.
 That is where the fight is.

-We do a little subcontractor work through Corvias and the Fort Liberty prime contractors.
+We do a little subcontractor work through the Fort Bragg housing partner and base prime contractors.
 Does that change anything?

 We can configure the document pipeline to the compliance package those primes require on their files.
 The rest of the system is the same.